katnoria/ddpg-reacher/README.md

 #### Option 1: Solve the First Version

-The task is episodic, and in order to solve the environment,  your agent must get an average score of +30 over 100 consecutive episodes.
+The task is episodic, and in order to solve the environment,  the agent must get an average score of +30 over 100 consecutive episodes.

 [Click here for solution](Report.md)

 #### Option 2: Solve the Second Version

 The barrier for solving the second version of the environment is slightly different, to take into account the presence of many agents.
-In particular, your agents must get an average score of +30 (over 100 consecutive episodes, and over all agents).
+In particular, the agents must get an average score of +30 (over 100 consecutive episodes, and over all agents).
 Specifically,
 - After each episode, we add up the rewards that each agent received (without discounting), to get a score for each agent.
 This yields 20 (potentially different) scores.
 We then take the average of these 20 scores.
 - This yields an **average score** for each episode (where the average is over all 20 agents).